A Thought-Leader In Family & Children’s Dance Classes | Houston, TX

 R: What has been the biggest dance challenge to overcome, in teaching or performing?

 L: My biggest challenge has been my fear of making mistakes.
 I take the privilege of teaching seriously and that fear was quite paralyzing when I started teaching.
-But the more I observed great teachers, and the more I Facebook-20140707-044948learned from teachers who were playful and humble, the more confident I became that it is totally legit (and preferable) to know that you don’t know everything and the classroom is a place for teachers to learn as well.
+But the more I observed great teachers, and the more I learned from teachers who were playful and humble, the more confident I became that it is totally legit (and preferable) to know that you don’t know everything and the classroom is a place for teachers to learn as well.

 R: What inspired you to form Frame Dance Productions?

 L: Frame Dance Productions was formed out of my desire to connect dance with technology and create collaborative works.
 I wanted to see culturally relevant, exciting dance that continued to innovate and shed the confines of what everyone expected of a dance company.
 I wanted to create a context that could evolve and adapt but could remain clear and organized.
-The moment you stop DDH_5585changing is the moment you go backwards.
+The moment you stop changing is the moment you go backwards.
 Just because it’s supposed to work, doesn’t mean it will—and we can create art that changes society from within, it shouldn’t exist outside of the system we’re in.

 R: What music do you prefer to use when teaching a class?